Alphonso David: Counsel to New York Governor Cuomo

-In New York Attorney General Letitia James's independent investigation of allegations of sexual harassment by Cuomo, released in August 2021, David's role in providing the personnel files of former Cuomo advisor Lindsey Boylan to the governor's office, which were then leaked to the press in an attempt to discredit her, is discussed.
-The report also states that David helped to draft a letter in defense of Cuomo and which questioned Boylan's motivations.
+In New York Attorney General Letitia James's independent investigation of allegations of sexual harassment by Cuomo, which was released in August 2021, there is some discussion of David's role in providing the personnel files of former Cuomo advisor Lindsey Boylan to the governor's office, which were then leaked to the press in an attempt to discredit her.
+The report also states that David helped to draft a letter to defend Cuomo and question Boylan's motivations.
 The letter was not published.

 President of the Human Rights Campaign

-In August 2019, after 12 years with the New York state government, David became president of the Human Rights Campaign (HRC).
-A report released in August 2021 following an independent investigation led by New York Attorney General Letitia "Tish" James described David's efforts to cover up sexual harassment claims against Governor Andrew Cuomo and undermine the credibility of accusers.
+In August 2019, after 12 years with the New York State government, David became president of the Human Rights Campaign (HRC).
+A report then released in August 2021, following an independent investigation led by James described David's efforts to cover up sexual harassment claims against Governor Andrew Cuomo and undermine the credibility of accusers.
 On September 6, 2021, David was fired as president of HRC.

 In February 2022, David filed a lawsuit against the HRC, alleging discrimination.
 On March 15, 2023, HRC and David issued a joint statement that both parties had "chosen to amicably resolve" the lawsuit and that the terms of the settlement were confidential.

+President and CEO of the Global Black Economic Forum

+David was announced as the president and CEO of the Global Black Economic Forum on June 30, 2022.
+There, he oversaw the creation of the Business Summit, the coalition group known as the Council for Economic Opportunity & Social Justice, among other programs and initiatives.
+He has also been outspoken about issues like affirmative action, including one commentary published by U.S. News & World Report in June, 2023 and another by Fortune in July, 2023.
+Additionally, he spoke at the National Mall during the August 2023 commemoration of the 60th anniversary of Rev. Martin Luther King Jr.'s March on Washington.

+In 2023, David was also the legal counsel to the Fearless Fund, a venture capital fund dedicated to supporting Black women-owned businesses, which faced a lawsuit alleging racial discrimination.